middyjs/middy/website/docs/middlewares/http-response-serializer.md

 The content type is determined in the following order:

-- `context.requiredContentType` -- allows the handler to override everything else
+- `event.requiredContentType` -- allows the handler to override everything else (legacy, will be deprecated in v6)
-- The `Accept` header via [accept](https://www.npmjs.com/package/accept)
-- `context.preferredContentType` -- allows the handler to override the default, but lets the request ask first
+- `context.preferredMediaTypes` -- allows the handler to override the default, but lets the request ask first
 - `defaultContentType` middleware configuration

 All options allow for multiple types to be specified in your order of preference, and the first matching serializer will be executed.